 “BRIKS”, a team composed of commercial engineering students from the KU Leuven, ended up in 2nd place.
 Despite their fantastic presentation and with only a few points of difference, ultimately they had to acknowledge the superiority of the winners.
 The impressive pitch of Team “Bel´Watch” secured them a well-deserved third place.
 With this the Brussels students from Ephec rose no fewer than eight places in the ranking after the fifth round was completed.

-The Deloitte Accountancy Entrepreneurship Challenge gives students the opportunity to take their theoretical knowledge one step further as part of a highly interesting practical exercise.
-The competitors form the management team of their own virtual company and are required to take decisions in all relevant areas of the business (purchasing policy, pricing policy, marketing, HR and finance policy) to manage the company to the best of their ability, while at the same time strengthening its competitiveness and financial position and attracting investors to fund corporate growth.
-The various rounds of the business game saw the students compete against one another in the same market in an online environment.
+The Deloitte Accountancy Entrepreneurship Challenge gives students an opportunity to take their theoretical knowledge one step further as part of a highly interesting practical exercise.
+The competitors form the management team of their own virtual company and are required to take decisions in all relevant areas of the business (purchasing policy, pricing policy, marketing, HR and finance policy) in order to manage the company to the best of their ability, while at the same time strengthening their competitiveness and financial position and attracting investors to fund their growth.
+Over a series of five rounds, the students compete against one another on the same market in an online environment.
 This year the chosen market was watches, and the teams had to address four different market segments: sports watches, modern watches, smart watches and luxury watches.

 Throughout the Challenge, the students are also supported by a coach from Deloitte Accountancy.